Fitbit Versa Review

 So I was only able to try out the Deezer app and online service as well as choosing from my personal music library on my PC.
-Setting it all up is a little confusing at first as you have to figure out what conenction will be used as well as remembering that with the Fitbit Music app you have to iitiate the transfer of music to the watch from the Versa app on the watch and not from your smartphone or online Deezer account.
+Setting it all up is a little confusing at first as you have to figure out what connection will be used as well as remembering that with the Fitbit Music app you have to iitiate the transfer of music to the watch from the Versa app on the watch and not from your smartphone or online Deezer account.

-Sync’ing music is not quick with Deezer even though it should be transferring it over your WiFi connection.
+Syncing music is not quick with Deezer even though it should be transferring it over your WiFi connection.
 But it does eventually work.

 If you have neither Pandora nor Deezer then, fear not, you can retrieve music from your computer via a USB dongle (not supplied).
 This process has improved since 2017 when the Ionic first used the Fitbit app to download music.
 It is still a little time-consuming if you have a large music library to choose from.
 But now it eventually works quite well after you have selected one or more locations for your music.

-Unlike Garmin’s personal music library interface, with Fitbit you CAN download your music files from a USB stick or network drive.
+Unlike Garmin’s personal music library interface, with Fitbit, you CAN download your music files from a USB stick or network drive.
 Which I found handy.

 Handy, that is, if you are near your PC.
-As you can see I’m using the app on an iPAD, below, but the physical transfer of music happens from the PC directly to your watch via the USB dongle (not supplied).
+As you can see I’m using the app on an iPad, below, but the physical transfer of music happens from the PC directly to your watch via the USB dongle (not supplied).

 - Jabra Elite Sport £125/£110